Ta’ziz Partnership

 The project is funded by the German Foreign Office.

-The Arabic term ta’ziz (تعزيز) means “strengthening“, “consolidation“, or “solidification“.
-In this sense, the programme aims to strengthen and consolidate civil society structures and to accompany social processes in the project countries - in a needs-oriented, cooperative, and sustainable manner.
-To achieve this goal, the Ta’ziz Partnership attempts to promote the cultural and educational sector, to qualify young people and key actors, and network them with each other and with actors from Germany and Europe.
-The initiatives create spaces for discussion, creativity, innovation, and qualification while encouraging social participation and exchange.
+The Arabic term Ta'ziz (تعزيز) means ‘strengthening’ or ‘consolidation’.
+In this sense, the program aims to strengthen civil society structures and support social processes in the project countries in a needs-oriented, cooperative and sustainable manner.
+To achieve this goal, the Ta'ziz Partnership promotes the cultural and educational sector, trains young people and key actors, and provides networking opportunities among each other and with actors from Germany and Europe.
+The initiatives aim to create spaces for the exchange of perspectives, creativity, innovation and training, and to encourage social participation and dialogue.

 Ta’ziz Projects in the Region